gvwilson/sdxjs/es/file-backup/index.md

 [% excerpt archivo="test-check-archivosystem.out" %]

-## How can we test code that modifies archivos? {: #archivo-backup-test}
+## Cómo can we test código that modifies archivos? {: #archivo-backup-test}

 The final thing our herramienta needs to do is copy the archivos that need copying y create un new index archivo.
-The code itself will be relatively simple, but testing will be complicated by the fact that our tests will need to create directories y archivos antes they run y then delete them afterward
+The código itself will be relatively simple, but testing will be complicated by the fact that our tests will need to create directories y archivos antes they run y then delete them afterward